-Section 14.
-Length of Funding Contingent Appointments.
-Notwithstanding Sections 8-11 of this Article, an appointment cannot be issued for longer than funding is known to be available.
-Further, regardless of appointment length and in contrast to appointments that are not funding contingent, a funding contingent appointment can be terminated due to lack of funding, changing programmatic needs, or poor performance by the bargaining unit faculty member holding the appointment, subject to the notice requirements of Section 1 of this article.
+Section 9.
+Funding-Contingent Appointments.
+Notwithstanding the terms set above, funding contingent appointments are ongoing for as long as funding for the position is known to be available.
+A funding-contingent appointment can be terminated due to lack of funding, changing programmatic needs, or poor performance by the bargaining unit faculty member holding the appointment, subject to the notice requirements of Section 2 of this article.

-Before terminating a funding contingent appointment for a bargaining unit faculty member's poor performance, the University must meet with the bargaining unit faculty member to discuss the poor performance and provide the bargaining unit faculty member with written instructions and a timeline to remedy the poor performance.
+Before terminating a funding-contingent appointment for a bargaining unit faculty member's poor performance, the University must meet with the bargaining unit faculty member to discuss the poor performance and provide the bargaining unit faculty member with written instructions and a timeline to remedy the poor performance.